tiramiseb/calaos-os/README.md

 Beaglebone specific : how to install
 ------------------------------------

+The final image is not automatically created, it will probably be created with the new version of Yocto, which will be used later by Calaos OS.

-The final image is not automatically created, the following steps should make us able to boot on the created stuff :
+The following steps should make you able to boot on Calaos OS :

 Create 2 partitions (FAT16 and ext4) on the microSD card :
 ```